 A closed or an open brain injury can be equally devastating, possibly leading to total or partial paralysis, a loss of consciousness, or death.
 Any of these conditions should be treated with urgency.
 An open brain injury can cause excessive bleeding in the victim, while a closed brain injury can cause an unsafe degree of swelling.
-In either scenario, consider contacting a Georgia brain injury attorney from The Lynch Law Group after you get medical treatment.
+In either scenario, consider contacting a Georgia brain injury attorney from The Law Offices Of Andrew Lynch after you get medical treatment.

 Why does brain bleeding, bruising, tearing and swelling happen?

 Abrupt, applied force to the neck or head can cause the brain to move within the skull and experience damage as a result.
 If pressure builds up, intracranial pressure may cause bodily functions to stop.
 If the victim does not get medical attention immediately, they may not survive.
-If you lost a loved one in this tragic way, contact a Georgia brain injury attorney from The Lynch Law Group without delay.
+If you lost a loved one in this tragic way, contact a Georgia brain injury attorney from The Law Offices Of Andrew Lynch without delay.

 Brain And Spinal Cord Injuries

 If you are in a need of a Georgia brain and spinal cord injury attorney, experience can make all the difference.
 Attorney Andrew Lynch is a Georgia brain and spinal cord injury attorney with experience litigating, trying, and receiving excellent result for his clients.